BDSP RNG Manipulation (CFW)

 Trainer ID Your 6 digit Trainer ID, usually manipulated for cosmetic purposes.

-This section provides setup and installation instructions and an overview of the tools used for RNG.
+This section provides setup and installation instructions for PC and Switch software.

 Required Software